allendecid/AIchat/README.md

 Finally the weights are normalized as the individual weights divided by the total weights of that sentence `weight=partialweight/sum(partialweights)`, alowing their sum to be 1 for each sentence.

-You can also set a constant lower bound for all words by setting a third argument on the script.
+You can also set a constant lower bound for all words by setting a second argument on the script.
 ```
 python addweights.py <csv-file> lowbound(optional)
 ex: python addweights.py faqen.csv 0.1